iPhone won’t charge? 6 Quick fixes to help power up

 Therefore, you could have a software problem if the iPhone doesn’t charge up.
 Restarting the iPhone can solve this software glitch.

 If a forced restart doesn’t work then visit an iPhone repair shop that specialises in this issue such as us at We Solve All.
 We can get to the bottom of any iPhone not charging issues that you may have.
+The iPhone could just require a charging port clean.
+The handset may also need a charging port repair if it has become disconnected or is not working.

 Our dedicated team can run a diagnostic test on your iPhone.
 We’ll subsequently know whether the charging port, a battery problem, cable or software is at fault for your iPhone doesn’t charge issue.